What is responsive design?

 Again, having one website to concentrate on allows your developers and designers to manage, maintain, and optimize the website easily.
 Think quality over quantity.

-With one, fully-responsive website, you can view and analyze where your traffic is coming from and how users interact with your website, all in one place.
+With one fully-responsive website, you can view and analyze where your traffic is coming from and how users interact with your content, all in one place.
 This greatly simplifies the process of monitoring and understanding performance, leading to more strategic, data-driven marketing strategy.